Kristy Starling (album)

-Kristy Starling is the eponymous debut album by Kristy Starling.
+Kristy Starling is the debut album by Kristy Starling.
 It was released by Warner Bros.
 Records on April 22, 2003.
 The album consist of Contemporary Christian songs, as well as a cover of LeAnn Rimes' 2000 hit song, "I Need You" and Josh Groban's "To Where You Are".
 The album peaked at number twenty-four on the Billboard Contemporary Christian.

 Critical response

 Aaron Latham of Allmusic praised the album stating, "All the elements are there for a hit record."